 Primary goals for both projects included: a prototype design for design, cost, and site placement efficiencies; equity for each neighborhood and community; and interior concepts and exterior finishes unique to each school.

 The floor plan for each school is identical but flipped to best fit each site.
-The interior concepts will offer 21st Century learning environments unique to each school to ensure that each school will have their own recognizable identity.
+The interior concepts will offer 21st-century learning environments unique to each school to ensure that each school will have its own recognizable identity.

-The Discovery Area will be at the center of each building, serve as the hub for each school, and include areas for Collaboration, Literacy, and a Maker Space.
+The Discovery Area, at the center of each building, serves as the hub for each school and includes areas for Collaboration, Literacy, and a Maker Space.
 The Gym is a combination of a traditional gymnasium and a performance space.
-The stage will be connected to the music room and will feature folding panel partitions which will allow it to be separated from the Gym or to enlarge the music room when needed.
+The stage will be connected to the music room and feature folding panel partitions, allowing it to be separated from the Gym or to enlarge the music room when needed.

-Each school will feature new playgrounds, improved drop-off areas for parents and buses, a walking loop around the play field for community use, and outdoor classrooms.
-The outdoor classrooms are designed around Colorado’s biomes, or groupings of vegetation such as grasslands, forests, etc., to encourage students to learn about the features of Colorado’s unique habitats.
+Each school will feature new playgrounds, improved drop-off areas for parents and buses, a walking loop around the playfield for community use, and outdoor classrooms.
+The outdoor classrooms are designed around Colorado’s biomes to encourage students to learn about the features of Colorado’s unique habitats.